dafny-lang/dafny/docs/DafnyRef/UserGuide.md

    been generated with the existing file given by --report-file, and fail if they differ.

-The command emits exit codes of TODO.
+The command emits exit codes of
+- 1 for command-line errors
+- 2 for paarsing, type-checking or serious errors in running the auditor (e.g. failure to write a report or when report comparison fails)
+- 0 for normal operation, including operation that identifies audit findings

 #### 25.5.1.9. `dafny test` {#sec-dafny-test}